-Leave the house only if emergency; postpone nonessential medical or dental care
+Leave the house only in an emergency; postpone non-essential medical or dental care.

 - 1. What are the respiratory hygiene and cough etiquette? - 2.
 What PPE is required? - 3.
 How should a patient be isolated? - 4.
 What are the five moments of hand hygiene? - 5.
 What are the key recommendations for mpox cases and contacts? - 6.
 What are the measures for home isolation?